T. KURITA

 Official Profile

-Former institutional banker and real-estate developer, restaurant operator in the US, now entrepreneur and investor focused on food-service SaaS, service, and real-estate.
+A Tokyo-based entrepreneur and investor.
+Former institutional banker and real-estate developer, restaurant operator in the United States, now operating and investing in food-service SaaS and related businesses.

 Tomohito Kurita